 So I shut my laptop, and set my mind off into space, where ethereal imaginings take shape into dreams that lift my spirits and transport my mind to soothing pleasures.

 It’s Wednesday, and I haven’t worked much today.
 I’ve been procrastinating, in a sense.
 My mind is preoccupied, my heart is knotted.
-Gabriela and I broke up, officially.
+G and I broke up, officially.

 In my mind we really broke up in December, and since then I’ve been extremely distant and cold, because I was emotionally exhausted from the first year and a half together.
 But she persisted, and recently I’ve beginning to have a change of heart.

 Trying to distract myself from this gnawing emptiness/ pain that’s clenching at my insides.